yairm210/Unciv/docs/Modders/Mods.md

 Mods typically have 2 subfolders:

--   jsons - here you should put files that alter the data of game objects, the order of the files is as in [the base json files](https://github.com/yairm210/Unciv/tree/master/android/assets/jsons).
+-   `jsons` - here you should put files that alter the data of game objects, the order of the files is as in [the base json files](https://github.com/yairm210/Unciv/tree/master/android/assets/jsons).
 More information on these can be found [here](JSON-files-for-mods.md)
--   Images - here you should put game images, as in [the base image files](/Images).
-Please read the [atlas chapter](#more-on-images-and-the-texture-atlas) for important details.
+-   `Images` - here you should put game images, as in [the base image files](/https://github.com/yairm210/Unciv/tree/master/android/Images).
+Please read [about atlases](#more-on-images-and-the-texture-atlas) for important details.

 In order to remove objects from the game, you'll need to create a ModOptions file in the `/jsons` subfolder - there's an example [here](https://github.com/yairm210/Unciv-mod-example/blob/master/Removing%20Things/jsons/ModOptions.json)